-(100 points possible, 35% of the final grade):
+(100 points possible, 30% of the final grade):

-Take home exam 2 will be distributed on Tuesday, April 19th and due about one week later Wednesday, April 27th at 12pm.
+Take home exam 2 will be distributed on Tuesday, April 25th and due on the final exam date by midnight.
 It will cover the material from the first and second part of the course.
 Further information will be provided in class.